Vyral/rob-st-john/_posts/2019-04-01-the-spring-frenzy-has-arrived-for-real-estate.md

 {% include youtube.html %}

-The spring market is off to the races!
+The spring market is off to the races\!

 Inventory is increasing, buyers are out in force, and low interest rates are getting buyers and sellers alike off the fence.
 Research from Realtor.com shows that the first week in April is the best time to list your home for sale.
 By listing in this first week, **you’ll have 14 times more views, have 5% less competition, and your home will sell six days quicker.**